Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Conclusions

 \section{Conclusions}

 We showed the feasibility of disrupting the conventional \gls{TDD} flow in distributed antenna systems to enable over-the-air bidirectional phase measurements for phase calibration among \glspl{AP} with independent \glspl{LO}.
-We developed a Kalman filter for tracking inter-AP phase shifts based on these measurements, and analyzed the achievable \gls{SE} of downlink beamforming when using the estimated phase shifts for coherent transmission.
-Our results demonstrated that frequent phase reestimation is important in systems with rapidly drifting \glspl{LO}, and that increasing the number of \glspl{AP} and the amount of phase measurements between them can degrade the \gls{SE} due to the growing overhead induced by the measurements.
+We developed a Kalman filter for tracking inter-AP phase shifts based on these measurements, and analyzed the achievable \gls{SE} of downlink beamforming when using the estimated phase shifts for coherent transmission. \revise{Our scheme, with phase calibration signals interleaved into the TDD flow, leads to higher achievable downlink SE than the scheme with dedicated calibration slots.} Our results demonstrated that frequent phase reestimation is important in systems with rapidly drifting \glspl{LO}, and that increasing the number of \glspl{AP} and the amount of phase measurements between them can degrade the \gls{SE} due to the growing overhead induced by the measurements.

-\begin{appendices}
+\begin{appendices} \revise{